 Dockless Scooter Pilot Study

-The City of Milwaukee Department of Public Works is initiating a Dockless Scooter Pilot Study to observe, solicit feedback on, and evaluate the effectiveness of dockless scooters in Milwaukee.
-The pilot will run through December 31, 2019.
+The City of Milwaukee Department of Public Works initiated a Dockless Scooter Pilot Study to observe, solicit feedback on, and evaluate the effectiveness of dockless scooters in Milwaukee.
+The pilot will ran through December 31, 2019.

 Dockless scooters are a system of self-service scooters made available for shared use to individuals on a short-term basis, which may be rented via a smart-phone app, vendor website, vendor customer service number, or a pre-paid PIN and which do not require structures at permanent, fixed locations where rides must begin and end.